Caterpillar Reports Robust Sales as Global Recovery Continues -- 3rd Update

 Asked Thursday whether the new tax law would help resolve Caterpillar's tax dispute, Chief Executive Jim Umpleby said: "It's an ongoing discussion with the government.
 We're cooperating, and we hope to get to a resolution in an expeditious manner."

 Caterpillar had $16 billion in overseas profit at the end of 2016.
-Mr. Halverson suggested the company use some repatriated cash for share buybacks and dividends, as well as funding its business.
+Mr. Halverson suggested potential uses of repatriated cash include funding the company's business as well as share buybacks and paying dividends.

 "We're really trying to focus on the long term here," said Mr. Umpleby, who took over as CEO at the start of 2017.

-Overall for the fourth quarter, Caterpillar reported a loss of $1.3 billion, or $2.18 per share, compared with a loss of $1.17 billion, or $2 a share, a year ago.
+Overall for the fourth quarter, Caterpillar reported a loss of $1.3 billion, or $2.18 a share, compared with a loss of $1.17 billion, or $2 a share, a year earlier.
 On an adjusted basis, which strips out the impact of the tax charge and other factors, the company earned $2.16 a share, higher than analyst expectations.

 Revenue rose 35% in the quarter to $12.9 billion.
 Analysts expected $11.98 billion.
 In 2017, revenue increased to $45.5 billion.